Tips for Advent Competitions

 Thousands of people visit the competition listings websites, so you’ll do better if you hunt for your own comps.
 There are lots of words and phrases you can combine to find your own Advent comps.
 They can appear at any time in the next couple of weeks – some companies only start their ’12 Days of Christmas’ on the 13th December!
 Search on Google and Twitter for ‘Advent competition’, ’12 days of christmas’, along with ‘win’ or ‘prizes’ to find comps, you can even search for that specific day: ‘Day 6 win’ for example, or add your local town to the search.
 Don’t forget to check Facebook, Twitter and Instagram feeds for your local shopping centres and favourite brands!

 Tweetdeck (for computers – see screenshot below) is an awesome way to run several Twitter searches simultaneously.

 Set keyboard shortcuts

 This is a massive timesaver for compers!
 You can type a few letters, and your device will automatically expand it into a phrase of your choice.
-Set shortcuts for your Twitter handle, email address, etc. To do this on an iPhone it’s Settings > General > Text replacement, on an Android it’s Settings > Language & Input > Personal Dictionary.
+Set shortcuts for your Twitter handle, email address, etc. To do this on an iPhone it’s Settings > Keyboard > Text replacement, on an Android it’s Settings > Language & Input > Personal Dictionary.

 Copy and paste comments